Caroline's Cooking

 This steak foil packet is perfect for those kind of nights.
 It's essentially steak and potatoes, but with some flavorful additions to make it feel that bit ore special.
 You can really add what you like, but here I've gone slightly Spanish in flavor with peppers, onions, paprika and garlic.

-Steak foil packets with fork to side
+Steak foil packets with fork to side of piece of steak

 Since this cooks relatively quickly and has minimal additions, I'd recommend you don't skimp on the steak as you will notice the difference.
 The best options are top sirloin or ribeye as both have good marbling and flavor.